Are you addicted to shopping?

 Evolutionary biology is the study of the origins and evolution of species.
 It’s a fascinating field of science that is usually used to understand genetics, molecular biology, and evolution.

-But don’t sweat.
-You definitely don’t need a masters degree in biology to understand what I’m about to say.
+You don’t need a masters degree in biology to understand what I’m about to say.

 Personally I’m the last thing from a scientist, being an artistic spiritualist.
 But even with my limited knowledge, it is quite easy to understand how evolutionary biology affects your shopping habits.